-7.1.1 Tab Settings
+7.1.1 Settings Tab

 The Settings tab enables you to configure various parameters and send commands to the sensor.
-You can navigate to the other tabs Communication, Gallery and Languageusing the buttons on the left-hand section of the display.
+In the left display area, you can navigate to the other tabs Communication, Gallery and Language.

-In the center of the screen, the following functions are available in different sections.
+In the center of the screen, the following functions are available in different fields: